DataDog/integrations-extras/onepane/README.md

 **In Onepane:**

-- Log in and navigate to **Integrations**.
+- Log in if you're not already logged in with **Onepane**.

-- Click the **Add Integration** button in the top right corner.
+- Please review the  the permissions and click on the 'Connect with datadog' button in the prompt.

-- Choose **Datadog** from the list of available integrations.
+    ![Onepane_prompt][10]

-- You will be redirected to the Datadog authorization page.
+- You will be redirected back into Datadog to complete the authorization

 - Click the **Authorize** button to complete the setup and be redirected back to the Onepane site.